Discount Pond Supplies at ThatFishPlace.com

 There was finally a warm day on 4/18/09 to release Kojak in to the 1800 gallon pond.
 The water had been 60 degrees F the day before but was 53 degrees F at dawn, later to go to 65 degrees F with an almost 80 degree F air temperature.
 As soon as Kojak found the tons of other fish, he immediately stuck with them like glue.
 He had been alone for over three months and now thought he had died and gone to heaven.
 I measured Kojak at 7" but he looked minute next to the adult goldfish and orfe and completely insignificant next to huge Maggie and Colin.

-Kojak did incredibly well and was never sick until that day.
-Sunday, 8/14/11, was a very sad dad at the pond.
+Kojak did incredibly well and was never sick until his last day.
+Sunday, 8/14/11, was a very sad day at the pond.
 I found my gorgeous purebred koi, Kojak, dead.
 He was a Kujaku koi.
-Twice a day during feedings, I always look for the three koi, Maggie, Colin, and baby Kojak as well as the two adult orfe.
-There are too many goldfish to tell apart or check on.
-Only my single shubunkin goldfish is unique enough for me to tell from the others.
+Twice a day during feedings, I always looked for the three koi, Maggie, Colin, and baby Kojak as well as the two adult orfe.
+There were too many goldfish to tell apart or check on.
+Only my single shubunkin goldfish was unique enough for me to tell from the others.
 I had noticed that Kojak was not easily found the last few days but usually sighted near the bottom instead of feeding.
 Kojak was in the shallows this morning.
 I could not net him as he was too heavy, maybe 10 pounds.
 I tried to grab him but he was ubber slimy.
 I finally got him out.
 I examined him.
 He had dropsy.
 Remember, I check for him daily and had seen no signs of anything physically wrong.
 The cause of the dropsy was evident once I got the right view.
 He had a large gash/hole at the top of his dorsal fin.
 It did not appear to have originated as an illness and was sudden as he was fine a few days before.
 I think either the heron put a hole in him there, or he cut himself by getting stuck in the black hiding area meant to protect the fish from the heron.
 Either way, the gash led to infection, dropsy, and death.
 I got the ruler and camera.
 He was an incredible (to me) 17".
 I had him just under three years.
 He was the only fish in my pond worth any money but, more than that, he was gorgeous.
 In death, his metallic silver was gone replaced by a septicemic white.
 Photos are below.

 Mac 2

 On 10/4/09, I went to the Mid-Atlantic Koi Club Show.
 I decided to get a replacement koi for Mac the Sanke who jumped out of quarantine this past winter.
-I did not quarantine Mac 2 so that is a big risk but she seems very healthy.
+I did not quarantine Mac 2 so that was a big risk but she seemed very healthy.
 Mac 2 came from Eastern Nishikigoi.
 I did not measure her but she was about 5".
 I paid $30 for her.
 I acclimated Mac to the pond by putting her and the water in a plastic litter bucket with a lid.
 I added about 50% the volume with pond water to the bucket and added more every 20 minutes or so for an hour before releasing her by hand.

 Nikita, Alex, and Riley

 On 9/25/11, I went to the Mid-Atlantic Koi Club's annual show.
 They did not have a show in 2010.
 I got Mac and Kojak in 2008 and Mac 2 in 2009.
 My family bought three koi on 9/25/11.
 I got them from Kloubec Koi Farm who had a booth at the show.
 The fish had been in the same water for three days, and they were jumping quite often as the ammonia was really bad in there.
-The koi are all in the 3 to 4 inch range in size but very slender.
+The koi were all in the 3 to 4 inch range in size but very slender.

 The three new koi are: